IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recovery.html.markdown

 	* `user_name` - (String) Specifies the name of the user who created the protection group or recovery.
 * `end_time_usecs` - (Integer) Specifies the end time of the Recovery in Unix timestamp epoch in microseconds.
 This field will be populated only after Recovery is finished.
 * `is_multi_stage_restore` - (Boolean) Specifies whether the current recovery operation is a multi-stage restore operation.
 This is currently used by VMware recoveres for the migration/hot-standby use case.
+* `is_parent_recovery` - (Boolean) Specifies whether the current recovery operation has created child recoveries.
+This is currently used in SQL recovery where multiple child recoveries can be tracked under a common/parent recovery.* `kubernetes_params` - (List) Specifies the recovery options specific to Kubernetes environment.
 * `kubernetes_params` - (List) Specifies the recovery options specific to Kubernetes environment.
 Nested schema for **kubernetes_params**:
 	* `download_file_and_folder_params` - (List) Specifies the parameters to download files and folders.